Submitting the ESA to Turnitin

 Submitting the ESA through Turnitin, via Blackboard

-It is recommended that you submit your own ESA to Turnitin, through your department’s Blackboard ESA Submission Centre so that you have practice doing this prior to submitting your Thesis to Turnitin.
+It is recommended that you submit your own ESA to Turnitin, through your department’s Blackboard ESA Submission Centre.

 The information provided below should be read in conjunction with guidance provided to you by your department.

 1. How to upload your ESA to your Department’s ESA Assignment Submission Area

 The e-learning team have developed a step-by-step guide on how to submit your ESA to Turnitin, via Blackboard.